-Second observation—My grand daughter’s immediate reaction to Alta.
+Second, my granddaughter’s immediate reaction to Alta.
 She hates driving on winding roads because she gets car sick.
 She was a little green when Alta loomed before us.
 Then her entire demure changed.
 The blush returned to her cheeks.
-She smiled so big I thought her cheeks would burst and jumped out of the jeep before her grandpa could bring the vehicle to a complete stop.
+She smiled so big I thought her cheeks would burst.
+She jumped out of the jeep before her grandpa could bring the vehicle to a complete stop.

 “I love this,” she said.
 “I want to live here.
 I’m home.”

-The pictures I took of her show her dreamy eyed and trapped in the fourth dimension of time—past, present, and future.
+I sneaked a shot of my granddaughter at Alta, which shows her dreamy eyed and trapped in the fourth dimension of time — past, present, and future.
 She appears to be connecting with an unseen energy who loves that she has found him.